nanjalaruth/HLA-analysis-on-DNA-Nexus/README.md

 ---
 ## Next steps
-Convert in to a HLA PED file using the script `combineHLA_LA.sh` on the home page
+Convert in to a HLA PED file using the script `combineHLA_LA.sh` on the home page.

 ## Useful Commands
 ```bash